kailash-manasarovar/statement/docs/timeline/2026/july.md

 #### The fake pervert in security

-- So they set up a situation where it's the first morning of the first day, and I'm walking into the school in the dark before the sunrise, and I'm just passing the security gate at the estate, and a guard (out of uniform - they're usually dressed up well) is lying down looking at his phone, in a position no-one would ever be in because he's sitting the wrong way around in his chair, but in this position he can see me perfectly as I walk by, and he's well lit by the cabin light so I can see him perfectly too, and as I walk by he pretends he's masturbating to porn on his phone.
+- So they set up a situation where it's the first morning of the first day, and I'm walking into the school in the dark before sunrise, and I'm just passing the security gate at the estate, and a guard (out of uniform - they're usually dressed up well) is lying down looking at his phone, in a position no-one would ever be in because he's sitting the wrong way around in his chair, but in this position he can see me perfectly as I walk by, and he's well lit by the cabin light so I can see him perfectly too, and as I walk by he pretends he's masturbating to porn on his phone.
 - He's even grinning at me as he does it.
 - I wag my finger at him - sort of mock-angrily - and carry on walking.
 - And promptly forget about it.